nextbreakpoint/fork/README.md

 # Fork 1.2.0

-Fork implements a fluent API for executing parallel tasks and retuning results
+Fork implements a fluent API for executing parallel tasks and collecting results

 ## Example